namednil/BOWser/README.md

 | Overnight: recipes          | 0.704    |
 | Overnight: recipes (German) | 0.479    |

 Experiments were run with varying activation functions (tanh or relu).
 With more feature engineering, slightly better results are to be expected.
+See [here](https://github.com/namednil/BOWser/raw/master/HowItWorks.pdf) for a short description.

 It makes sense that BOWser's performance is not so high on geoquery because it tends to be more compositional.
 ## Datasets and literature